 New staff may take too long to get familiar with their roles.
 It may be long before they become fully productive.

 Consider using a few short videos to introduce a new employee to their role.
 These videos bridge the gap.
-They allow outgoing employees to share their experience with incoming ones.
+They allow outgoing employees to share their experiences with incoming ones.
 You don’t need to create complicated knowledge handoff videos.
 They simply need to be useful.

 Encourage your departing expert to capture details of their daily process and workflow.